 Averages or recent landings were used to determine predicted 2017 landings.
 The uncertainty in the predicted landings was explored by evaluating the variability of the annual landings estimates.
 This was conducted from using the mean and proportion standard error (PSE) for the landings estimates.
 The annual landings were separated into wave and mode (private and charter) then the mean and PSE of the landings estimates were used to establish distributions of the landings.
 Then a bootstrap method was employed to sample the distributions 1,000 times for each mode (private and charter) and wave.
-This resulted in a range of potential charter and private landings for 2012, 2013, and 2014.
+This resulted in a range of potential charter and private landings.
+The bootstrap samples for waves 1 and 2 were done using the distribution of the landings for 2012, 2013, and 2014.
 The proportion of landings relationship from wave 2 to waves 3 through 6 (Table 1) were applied to the bootstrap samples for wave 2 to generate a range of landings for waves 3 through 6.
 Then 95% confidence intervals were generated from the sample results to provide both upper and lower bounds of potential recreational landings.
 The variability of the Headboat landings was not available and these landings were treated as point estimates.
 Figure 3 shows the predicted landings along with the upper and lower 95% confidence intervals.